AndreasChristensen89/resto-booking-system/README.md

 The following was added in settings.py to work with emails during development, should not be there when submitting:
 EMAIL_BACKEND = 'django.core.mail.backends.console.EmailBackend'

-Check why Django admin in Heroku doesn't load css
+Check why Django admin in Heroku doesn't load css - DISABLE_COLLECTSTATIC on heroku vars

 TABLE SORT LOGIC:
-Admin can choose to turn this logic on/off in Admin -> Booking Details -> Edit first object -> auto table assign tick box
+Admin can change sorting method or turn it off completely in the BookingDetails model
 1. Firstly, the function seeks to bring an exact match with table-size/number of people.
     - If there are no exact matches it will look for table-size minus one
     - This is done to keep groups at the same table, and also to preserve other tables (smaller tables are valuable for dates/small families)